rmiceli/rsnapstats/README.md

 rsnapstats
 ==========

 Prints out statistics from rsnapshot run.
-Inspired by rsnapreport.pl
+Based on rsnapreport.pl

 Tested with rsnapshot 1.3.1 and rsync 3.0.7